christianrondeau/di.js/README.md

 If many objects share the same dependency and a construction method was provided, only one instance will be created for all injected objects in the hierarchy.

+The parameter values are used to differenciate calls to the same construction methods, but if objects are provided, the construction method will be called for every injection

 Placeholders
 ---------------------